jcapones93/git-practice/README.md

 ## will be way better than everyone

-1.Open the file click the index php tite bat di to ma push tangina
+1. Open the file and click on the index.php file. tanga tanga haha